surrealdb/surrealdb/README.md

 <h2><img height="20" src="/img/installation.svg">&nbsp;&nbsp;Installation</h2>

-Sure, here is the paragraph converted into a point-wise format:

 - SurrealDB is designed to be easy to install and use with just one command from your terminal.
 - The traditional installation process is available for those who prefer it.
 - SurrealDB can also be installed and run using HomeBrew, Docker, or other container orchestration tools such as Docker Compose, Docker Swarm, Rancher, or Kubernetes.